R. Ramachandra Rao: Later years and death

 After his retirement, Rao devoted his time to social and political activities.
 He organised an All India Exhibition in Madras during the 1927 Indian National Congress session.
 Rao always wore Swadeshi clothes and was a close associate of C. Rajagopalachari.

 Ramachandra Rao suffered a paralytic stroke in 1930.
 Following the stroke, Ramachandra Rao was confined to his bed.
 He died in July 1936 at the age of 65.

 Other interests

 Ramachandra Rao was a keen mathematician and astronomer and served as President of the Indian Mathematical Society.
 He was president of the Indian Mathematical Society from 1915-17.
 He assisted mathematician Srinivasa Ramanujan when he was jobless and got him a clerk's job at the Madras Port Trust.

 In popular culture

 In the Tamil biographical film Ramanujan (2014), actor Sarath Babu played the character Diwan Bahadur R. Ramachandra Rao ICS.
-The movie itself was based on the life of renowned Indian mathematician Srinivasa Ramanujan.
+The movie itself was about Srinivasa Ramanujan, one of the greatest mathematicians.